 Address: Čáslavská 274, 284 01 Kutná Hora, Czechia

-Kutna Hora is a great place to visit if you’re interested in history and architecture.
-The city is full of beautiful churches and historical buildings to see, so you can easily keep yourself busy for a day or two here.
-I recommend visiting Kutna Hora if you’re looking to get out of Prague for a day and explore another part of the Czech Republic.
+Kutna Hora is a great place for those interested in history and architecture.
+The city is full of beautiful churches and historical buildings, so you can easily stay busy here for a day or two.
+I recommend visiting Kutna Hora if you’re considering leaving Prague for a day and exploring another part of the Czech Republic.

-If you’re staying in Prague and just want to visit the village for the day, consider taking a guided half-day tour of Kutna Hora from Prague.
-That way, you can learn about the history of Kutna Hora and see all of the best sights without having to worry about transportation or getting lost!
+If you happen to be staying in Prague and want to visit the village for the day, consider taking a guided half-day tour of Kutná Hora from Prague.
+That way, you can learn about the history of Kutná Hora and see all of the best sights and bones galore without worrying about transportation or getting lost.

 12. Baroque Farms of Holašovice

 Holašovice is one of the best-preserved cultural landmarks in the Czech Republic – and, to no surprise whatsoever, it’s another one of the Czech Republic’s UNESCO World Heritage Sites.